 The large differences in balance between components of mobiles can be compared to the large variety of influences on fatigue in people.
-Some people are influenced largely by one major factor that causes their fatigue, while others are influenced by many interconnected minor factors.
+The fatigue in some people is influenced largely by one major factor, while the fatigue in other people is influenced by many interconnected minor factors.